- 6 Reasons Your Retail Sales Are Dropping and How to Increase Them

 There are many different methods to increase your sales.
 Discounts are an effective short-term strategy that retailers use when inventory is moving slower than expected.
-Contrary to popular belief, not all discount techniques are created equally.
-Though the traditional discount sales are effective, Buy One, Get One (BOGO) has become one of the more popular choices for retailers lately.
+Contrary to popular belief, not all discount techniques are created equal.
+Though traditional discount sales are effective, Buy One, Get One (BOGO) has become one of the more popular choices for retailers lately.
 To help you boost sales and profits, we broke down how and why BOGO works.

 We see this happening in the retail industry all the time.
 When Amazon first introduced free shipping in some parts of Europe, they saw a significant increase in sales for all places except for France.
-The reason why France’s sales were not on par to the other countries was because instead of free, shipping’s cost was mistakenly reduced to 1 franc (about 10 cents).
+The reason why France’s sales were not on par with the other countries was that instead of free, shipping’s cost was mistakenly reduced to 1 franc (about 10 cents at the time).
 To shoppers, no matter how large the discount, it does not stand a chance against “free.”

 BOGO is a great discount technique to use to appeal to consumers.
 Big companies such as TOMS and Chipotle have seen a lot of success with BOGO promotions.
 Here are a few ways you can benefit from the strategy.

 Buy One, Get One is a great tool that can help you get rid of your less desirable inventory quicker and maintain profitability at the same time.
 Imagine that you are selling an item for $10 that cost you $2.50.
 If you place a half-off sale on this item, you would make a $2.50 profit from selling one.
 Now, if you offered the item in a BOGO sale, you’d be able to make a $5 profit ($10 revenue – $5 cost = $5).
 By selling multiple items at once, you can solve your case of slow-moving inventory while staying in the positive.